sau412/coinhive_pool/README.md

 * Import DB scheme from db_scheme.sql
 * Download jquery to pool folder
 * Write your settings in settings.php
+* Folder 'protected' should be protected with password in .htaccess or server config

 ## How it works
 Users mine for monero with coinhive script.
 Site aggregates statistics (hashes) and allow payouts in several coins.